bcdtriptech/terraform-provider-gitcrypt/docs/data-sources/encrypted_file.md

----
-layout: "gitcrypt"
-page_title: "gitcrypt: gitcrypt_encrypted_file"
-description: |-
+# gitcrypt\_encrypted\_file

-  Read and decrypt the content of the encrypted with git-crypt file.
+Read and decrypt the content of the file encrypted with git-crypt.
----

-# gitcrypt_encrypted_file

 Use this data source to read and decrypt file encrypted with git-crypt.
 For decryption file will be used key provided to `provider`.